ahdvnd/MU-Forum/README.md

 ### 3. Start Grading
 - Navigate to pages with student poll responses
+- Click the extension icon and then "Show Sidebar" to open the assistant
 - The extension will automatically detect and capture response data
 - Click "Analyze All Responses" to get AI-powered feedback
 - Review scores, comments, and suggestions for each student
+- Close the sidebar when done using any of these methods:
+  - Click the × button in the sidebar header
+  - Click the "Close Sidebar" button at the bottom of the sidebar
+  - Press the Escape key on your keyboard

 ## How It Works